Education and Outreach at Cedar Creek

 For questions about Cedar Creek's Education and Outreach programs, contact Caitlin Barale Potter at firstname.lastname@example.org or 612-301-2602.

 The goal of our education programs is to offer high-quality, authentic ecosystem-based programming to K-12 student groups, as well as field trips highlighting the research done onsite to visiting college students.
 Students who visit CCESR participate in a variety of activities, including nature hikes, inquiry-driven investigations, and interactions with on-going scientific research.
 Our activities are standards-driven and use the ecology of Minnesota and the unique challenges posed by current environmental issues to teach core science concepts.
 Our programs can be customized to meet your school’s curriculum and interests!

 Although Cedar Creek Ecosystem Science Reserve is a private university facility, we welcome the public to visit at various times throughout the year.
 Our goal is to provide a wide range of opportunities for our friends and neighbors to get to know Cedar Creek, and for the community to be as invested in and proud of this special place as the scientists are!

 Interested in learning more about what's happening at Cedar Creek?
-Click here for the winter edition of Field Notes!
+Click here for the spring edition of Field Notes!

 Or in what we're been up to recently?
-Click here for Field Notes (our quarterly newsletter) from fall 2016 and summer 2016
+Click here for Field Notes (our quarterly newsletter) from fall 2016, summer 2016 and winter 2016.

 Our public outreach programs are constantly evolving.
 Please fill out this survey to help shape future programs and let us know what YOU would like to do on a visit to Cedar Creek!